lrvick/kral/README.md

 NOTE: Doing this might violate TOS on some services.
 Use at your own risk.

+## Starting Kral ##

+In order to start collecting data with Kral, you just need to run celery, and celery will do the rest.

+The usual ways of starting celery are as follows.

+### Start celery with heartbeat ###

+Example:

+    ./manage.py celeryd -B --purge

+### Start celery with heartbeat verbose output ###

+Example:

+    ./manage.py celeryd -B --purge --verbosity=2 --loglevel=INFO

+To run celery in production we recommend running it as a daemon.

+You can read more about this at: http://celeryproject.org/docs/cookbook/daemonizing.html

 ## Operating Kral from CLI ##